4ngryR4v3n/fluffy-fiesta/Documentation/OS Setup/Kali.md

 # Kali Linux Setup Documentation

+## Description

+This documentation outlines the steps necessary to build and install a customized Kali Linux image.

+**NOTE:** This guide is intended for personal use and may result in an undesired configuration.
+Any section marked with "⌥" is optional and can be configured to your liking.

 ## Contents

 - Setting up a live-build system
+  - dd
 - Configuring live-build
 - Building the image
 - Back up the live-build configuration

-## Setting up a Kali live-build system
+### Setting up a Kali live-build system

-Install Kali Linux in a virtual machine connected to a bridged network (necessary for transfer of image source from guest to host for safe-keeping).
+Install Kali Linux in a virtual machine.
+Ensure that the guest is on the same network as the host (necessary to transfer the compiled image to the host for safe-keeping).
 Use default Kali installation settings (ie. no encryption or fancy partitioning).

 Update and upgrade the system